This glorious Monte Cristo Sandwich is layered with ham, turkey, and Swiss, then battered and oven-fried to crispy, fluffy perfection.

 - To assemble the sandwich, spread the jam/mustard mixture over one slice of bread.
 Then top with cheese, ham, and turkey in that order.

-- If you have enough, repeat the layer of cheese, ham, and turkey, and finally, finish with one more layer of cheese.
+- If you have enough of everything, repeat the layer of cheese, ham, and turkey, and finally, finish with one more layer of cheese.

-- Next, pour some light vegetable oil in a rimmed sheet pan and put it in the oven on the upper-middle rack.
+- Pour some vegetable oil in a rimmed sheet pan and put it in the oven on the upper-middle rack.
 Let the oil heat up until almost smoking, about 7 minutes.

-- When ready to bake the sandwiches, carefully move them to the pre-heated, oiled baking tray.
+- When ready to bake, carefully move them to the pre-heated, oiled baking tray.

 - Bake the sandwiches for 4 to 6 minutes on each side, using a spatula to flip them as they brown.